python-discord/meta/CONTRIBUTING.md

 Ensure that log messages are succinct.
 Should you want to pass additional useful information that would otherwise make the log message overly verbose the `logging` module accepts an `extra` kwarg, which can be used to pass a dictionary.
 This is used to populate the `__dict__` of the `LogRecord` created for the logging event with user-defined attributes that can be accessed by a log handler.
 Additional information and caveats may be found [in Python's `logging` documentation](https://docs.python.org/3/library/logging.html#logging.Logger.debug).

 ### Work in Progress (WIP) PRs
-Github [has introduced a new PR feature](https://github.blog/2019-02-14-introducing-draft-pull-requests/) that allows the PR author to mark it as a WIP.
+Github [provides a PR feature](https://github.blog/2019-02-14-introducing-draft-pull-requests/) that allows the PR author to mark it as a WIP.
 This provides both a visual and functional indicator that the contents of the PR are in a draft state and not yet ready for formal review.

 This feature should be utilized in place of the traditional method of prepending `[WIP]` to the PR title.